Markpajr/CS6242-Final_Project/docs/research-papers.md

 ### Joyce Yang
 1. The Million Song Dataset (https://academiccommons.columbia.edu/doi/10.7916/D8NZ8J07) .
 For Hellmeier 1.
 Our data will be the Million Song Dataset, which is one of the largest datasets within the music informatics field and contains features such as energy, danceability, and loudness.
 We will use this paper to provide metadata for the songs in our dataset-- while the scope of the paper is limited and does not contain features such as genre, we will use other sources to obtain these missing features.
-2. Investigating Gender Fairness of Recommendation Algorithms in the Music Domain (https://doi.org/10.1016/j.ipm.2021.102666)
+2. Investigating Gender Fairness of Recommendation Algorithms in the Music Domain (https://doi.org/10.1016/j.ipm.2021.102666) .
+For Hellmeier 6.
+One risk of recommender systems is differing performance among demographics--one way to mitigate this risk is to weight responses from different subjects to ensure that each group is equally represented.
+While this paper focuses on gender as the primary demographic category, we will try to apply the method of re-weighting to other categories such as age and location.
 3. Rating:How Difficult is It? (https://dl.acm.org/doi/10.1145/2043932.2043961)

 ### Thai Pham